True to the Navy: Cast

+Promotion

+The film was promoted by the studio revue film Paramount on Parade, released in April 1930, which included "The Redhead" sequence with Bow and 42 Navy men singing "True to the Navy".

 Critical reception

 Allmovie wrote, "the spectacle of distinguished actor Frederic March in sailor togs, chewing gum and dispensing sez-you dialogue, is worth the admission price in itself"; while The New York Times noted, "it is a moderately deserting Summer-weather film, which succeeded in eliciting a good deal of laughter at its showing yesterday."